dreamcatchme/documentation-markdown/iri/concepts/tip-selection.md

 ### Subgraph

-A subgraph is a section of the ledger that contains all transactions between a user-defined milestone transaction with a specified index (`depth`) and new tip transactions.
+A subgraph is a section of the ledger that contains all transactions between a user-defined milestone transaction and new tip transactions.

-The user-defined milestone transaction is calculated by doing the following:
+For the tip selection process, the user-defined milestone transaction is calculated by doing the following:

     `latestMilestoneIndex` - `depth`

+The result of this calculation is equal to the index of the milestone transaction that the subgraph starts from.

 The tip selection is performed on a subgraph of the ledger to save computational power.
 The calculation of each transaction's cumulative weight requires computational power that uses your computer's RAM and CPU.
 Therefore, if the tip selection was performed on the entire ledger, it would take a long time to finish.